buhrmi/buhrmi/README.md

 ## Hi there

-I'm a web developer from Germany, working on startup ideas and
+I'm a web developer from Germany, hacking on startup ideas.

 ### Current Projects